Graduation ceremonies celebrate success of students with family and friends

 As part of the celebrations at Cheltenham Racecourse, the University will confer honorary awards on eight individuals who have made an outstanding contribution in Gloucestershire, nationally or on the international stage.

-This year’s recipients include Lord Bichard’s predecessor as Chancellor of the University, Baroness Rennie Fritchie DBE, who will be awarded an Honorary Doctorate of the University – the most senior level of honorary award it confers – in recognition of her support over many decades.
+This year’s recipients include Lord Bichard’s predecessor as Chancellor of the University, Baroness Rennie Fritchie DBE, who will be made an Honorary Doctor of the University – the most senior level of honorary award it confers – in recognition of her support over many decades.

 Ceremonies for students from the University’s School of Natural and Social Sciences and the School of Arts will be held on Wednesday, presided over by the Bishop of Gloucester, the Right Reverend Rachel Treweek, Pro-Chancellor of the University.